-Seeing the Northern Lights ripple across the sky is a magical experience and a memory that will live alongside you for the rest of your life.
+Seeing the northern lights ripple across the sky is a magical experience and creates memories that will live with you for the rest of your life.

-The key, of course, is seeing them.
-So if you’re headed on a trip to the celebrated fjords, mountains and snowscapes of Norway to see the legendary aurora borealis, we’ve listed the best time of year and the best places to see the Northern Lights in Norway.
-So without further ado…
+So if you’re headed on a trip to the celebrated fjords, mountains and snowscapes of Norway, with a desire to see the legendary aurora borealis, we’ve listed the best times of year and the best places to see the northern lights.
+Without further ado…

 - The Lofoten Islands

 Tromsø is known as ‘the capital of the Arctic’, and just so happens to be one of the best places in the world to view the northern lights.